tonghuikang/swe-sharing/slides.md

   - Quora Programming Contest 2021 - won a [T-shirt](https://challenge.quora.com/Division-2-End-Final-Results), interview and offer

 <!--
-What I want to share is that the most important thing in the internship is the lunch where you can ask questions unrelated to your work
+What I want to share is that the most important thing in the internship is the lunch with your colleagues
-Learnt a lot from lunch conversations before the pandemic -->
+- where you can ask questions unrelated to your work This is what I missed most in the pandemic
+-->

 ---